 “The Challenges of Asymmetric Conflict: Continuing Questions from Israeli Experience”

 “Shifting Sands in the Middle East: Opportunities and Challenges for Israel”

-Alan Dowty is Professor Emeritus of Political Science at Notre Dame, former president of the Israel Studies Association, and an expert on Israel, Arab-Israel issues, and Middle East politics.
+Alan Dowty is Professor Emeritus of Political Science at the University of Notre Dame, former President of the Israel Studies Association, and an expert on Israel, Arab-Israeli issues, and Middle East politics.
 He is the author of The Jewish State: A Century Later and Israel/Palestine, now in its third edition.
-He is just finishing a new volume on The Origins of the Arab Israeli Conflict.
+He is in the process of finishing a new volume titled, The Origins of the Arab Israeli Conflict.

 “The Origins of the Arab-Israeli Conflict”